|Schoolcraft Degree and Program Code

 Art, Communication Arts, English (Literature), Foreign Language, History+, Humanities, Music, Philosophy or Theatre

 ||Minimum 3 credit hours.

-Completion of a minimum of one English course.
+Completion of a minimum of one mathematics course.

-Completion of a minimum of two natural science courses from two different disciplines.
+Completion of a minimum of one natural science course.

 Biology, Chemistry, Geography+, Geology, Nutrition or Physics

-Completion of a minimum of two social science courses from two different disciplines.
+Completion of a minimum of one social science course.

 |Major Area of Study